keboola/connection-docs/management/project/limits/index.md

 2. **Platform limits** represent what our platform is **technically capable of**.
 Reaching or exceeding these limits is either technically impossible, or it carries a risk of degraded performance.

-**Note:** These limits apply to standard Keboola Connection projects.
+**Note:** These limits apply to standard Keboola projects.
 The limits for [pay-as-you-go projects](/management/payg-project/) might differ.

 ## Business Limits